materialsvirtuallab/matgenb/docs/README.md

 2. Notebooks should be placed in the appropriate year folder, and the name should start with the date of the notebook in YYYYMMDD format.
 See existing examples.

 3. Feel free to add authorship and contact information, as well as works to cite and acknowledge your contributions.

+# Table of contents

+## 2017
+* [20170414 - Inputs and Analysis of VASP runs.html] (2017/20170414 - Inputs and Analysis of VASP runs.html)
+* [20170403 - Slab generation and Wulff shape.html] (2017/20170403 - Slab generation and Wulff shape.html)
+* [20170302 - Getting data from Materials Project.html] (2017/20170302 - Getting data from Materials Project.html)

+## 2016
+* [20160908 - Data-driven First Principles Methods for the Study and Design of Alkali Superionic Conductors Part 3 - Diffusivity and Ionic Conductivity.html] (2016/20160908 - Data-driven First Principles Methods for the Study and Design of Alkali Superionic Conductors Part 3 - Diffusivity and Ionic Conductivity.html)
+* [20160908 - Data-driven First Principles Methods for the Study and Design of Alkali Superionic Conductors Part 2 - Phase and Electrochemical Stability.html] (2016/20160908 - Data-driven First Principles Methods for the Study and Design of Alkali Superionic Conductors Part 2 - Phase and Electrochemical Stability.html)
+* [20160908 - Data-driven First Principles Methods for the Study and Design of Alkali Superionic Conductors Part 1 - Structure Generation.html] (2016/20160908 - Data-driven First Principles Methods for the Study and Design of Alkali Superionic Conductors Part 1 - Structure Generation.html)